-Amazon Sells Nazi Themed Kid’s Books, Toys, And More
+Amazon Sells Nazi-Themed Kid’s Books, Toys, And More

 Worst of all, the study found that Amazon tends to wait until people complain to take the items down from the site, even though products fueled by hateful ideologies are supposedly not allowed on the Amazon Marketplace.

 Some of the shocking merchandise that the study found for sale on Amazon include: swastika necklaces, a “costume” of a black man being lynched, a Nazi replica hat, and even baby clothes with burning crosses, in reference to the Ku Klux Klan.
 There are even kids books for sale by the founder of the American Nazi Party, George Lincoln Rockwell.
-And you can’t forget about all of the Pepe the Frog merchandise, which is a popular symbol for the neo-Nazis, reported the Daily Beast.
+Not to mention all of the Pepe the Frog merchandise, which is a popular symbol for the neo-Nazis, reported the Daily Beast.

 In addition, the study also revealed that Confederate flag merchandise is still being sold, even though in 2015, Amazon said they would remove all such items after the church massacre in Charleston, South Carolina.

 And Amazon’s Kindle, one of the largest publishers of e-Books, is home to a white nationalist publishing house called Counter-Currents Publishing.
 They have over 50 books for sale.
 Amazon’s self-publishing service CreateSpace is also not free of hateful propaganda either, with white supremacist literature littering the space with books that spread misinformation.
 And it doesn’t end there.
-Hate music is also sold on Amazon Digital Music, detailed the LA Times.
+Hate music is also sold on Amazon Digital Music, detailed the L.A.
+Times.

 These incredibly offensive items were allowed to be bought and sold on Amazon, even though there are supposedly held against Marketplace guidelines which forbid “products that promote or glorify hatred, violence, racial, sexual or religious intolerance or promote organizations with such views.”